brodycj/cordova-sqlite-legacy/README.md

 - This version branch supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (using [brodybits / Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver))
   - optional: built-in Android database classes (usage described below)
-- Windows 8.1 and Windows Phone 8.1 are no longer supported by this _plugin version_.
-WP8, Windows 8.1, and Windows Phone 8.1 support is available (without the extra BASE64, REGEXP, and pre-populated database features) in: [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support)
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
 Android platform version should be used to deploy to Fire-OS 5.0(+) devices.
 For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
 - Windows platform version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) has the following known limitations:
   - FIXED in cordova-sqlite-storage plugin version: Windows platform version fails with an error in case an `undefined` SQL parameter argument value is used.